 The dream of many exhausted professionals is to keep the paycheck and career advancement but lose the expensive and tiresome commute.
 Prior to 2020, more than 20% of workers employed by someone else worked nearly half their daily hours from home.

-The number of people working remotely spiked in 2020, largely due to the impact of COVID-19.
+The number of people working remotely spiked in 2020 due to the ongoing public health crisis.
 In April of 2020, more than 60% of Americans said they were working from home, and 59% of those said they would prefer to continue doing so in the future.

 If you'd just as soon do your job in your pajamas—or, at any rate, far from the maddening crowds of the cubicle farm—consider three approaches to help your work-at-home career blossom.

 Many jobs require only an internet connection and maybe a phone line.
 If your present gig is one of these, you might be able to talk your manager into allowing you to work at home on a full- or part-time basis.
 The best way to do this is to demonstrate that letting you do your job from a home office will benefit the company.

 Management, business, and financial careers had the highest percentage of employees working remotely prior to 2020.

 Focus your argument on productivity gains and the money the company subsequently stands to earn.
 Be prepared to back up your claims with real numbers, hopefully with dollar signs in front of them.
 Your case will be stronger if you're able to demonstrate your ability to get work done while outside the office.

 If you're already allowed to work at home on an occasional basis, be sure to put in your best work whenever you're having a work-at-home day.
 If your manager and colleagues have difficulty contacting you or seeing the impact of the work you do remotely, it'll be difficult to persuade them that you can be trusted with a more permanent arrangement.